Etsy SEO in 2026: The Complete Tag & Title Optimization Guide

 Titles and Tags Working Together

-A concrete example: for a hand-knitted baby blanket, your title might be "Hand Knitted Baby Blanket - Merino Wool, Soft Pink, Newborn Gift."
-Your tags then go after the searches your title missed: "baby shower present," "nursery decor," "christening gift," "organic baby bedding," etc.
+Think of your title and tags as a team.
+Your title covers the primary search terms; your tags extend into secondary and tertiary searches.
+For a hand-knitted baby blanket, your title might be "Hand Knitted Baby Blanket - Merino Wool, Soft Pink, Newborn Gift."
+Your tags then go after the searches your title missed: "baby shower present," "nursery decor," "christening gift," "organic baby bedding."

 Seasonal Tag Rotation